PeerasitPloyaram/STELLA-Backend/README.md

 <br>

 ### Caution
-- ##### This backend is using a large amount of CPU and Memory to run the server.
-Please stop other processes or programs before run this.
+- ##### This backend consumes a large amount of CPU and memory to run the server.
+Please stop other processes or programs before running it.
-- ##### After the server starts for the first time, retrieving data takes more time to load the collection into memory.
+- ##### When starting the server for the first time, retrieving data may take longer as the collection is loaded into memory.

 <br>